-The increase in income from bank-owned life insurance was primarily due to improved policy returns.
-During the fourth quarter of 2013, the Bank exchanged certain bank-owned life insurance policies with a cash surrender value of approximately \$5.9 million.
-These policies were exchanged for policies from two new carriers with better credit ratings and policy returns.
-The assets that support these policies are administered by the life insurance carriers and the income we receive from changes to the cash surrender value of the policies is dependent upon the returns the insurance carriers are able to earn on the underlying investments that support these policies.
+Income from bank-owned life insurance increased in 2015, compared to 2014 due to non-taxable death benefits received.
+The assets that support these policies are administered by the life insurance carriers and the income we receive (i.e. increases or decreases in the cash surrender value of the policies) on these policies is dependent upon the returns the insurance carriers are able to earn on the underlying investments that support these policies.
 Earnings on these policies are generally not taxable.